salesforce/lwc-rfcs/text/0112-server-engine.md

 The second approach is to **abstract the DOM APIs and the core UI framework**.
 This is what [React](https://github.com/facebook/react/tree/master/packages/react-dom), [Vue](https://github.com/vuejs/vue-next/tree/master/packages/runtime-dom), and [Angular](https://github.com/angular/angular/tree/master/packages/platform-browser/src) do.
 This involves an indirection between the DOM APIs and the core framework code.
 The indirection is injected at runtime depending on the environment.
 When loaded in the browser, the rendering APIs create DOM `Element` and set DOM `Attribute` on the elements.
 When loaded on the server, the rendering APIs manipulate strings to serialize components on the fly.

-When used with a type-safe language like TypesScript, it is possible to ensure at compile time that all the rendering APIs are fulfilled in all environments.
-By injecting this indirection at runtime, it also ensures that component code doesn't have access to actual DOM APIs when running on the server.
+When using a type-safe language like TypeScript, it is possible to ensure that all the rendering APIs are fulfilled in all environments at compile-time.
+In addition, injecting this indirection at runtime ensures that component code doesn't have access to actual DOM APIs when running on the server.

 From a drawback perspective, introducing this layer of indirection between the core logic and underlying APIs might introduce a performance overhead and increase the overall size of the engine.

 To inject the rendering APIs depending on the environment, we would need to create a different entry point per environment.
 Below you can find some pseudo-code for each entry point.
-The two entry points use the same `createComponent` abstraction to create an LWC component but pass a different renderer specific to the target environment.
+The two entry points use the same `createComponent` abstraction to create an LWC component but pass different renderers specific to the target environment.

 **`entry-points/dom.js`:**